Maxxxel/SF2-ImpEx-for-Blender/README.md

-# Battleforge Model Importer/Exporter for Blender
+# Spellforce 2 Model Importer/Exporter for Blender

 A Blender Add-on designed for easy importing and exporting of Spellforce game assets (`.drs`, `.bmg`).
 Streamline your workflow by quickly importing, editing, animating, and exporting models directly within Blender.